microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-reviewsetquery-applytags.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Apply tags to documents that match the specified query.
-Once the operation is created, you can retrieve the status of the operation by retrieving the Location parameter from the response headers, the location provides a URL that will return a [caseExportOperation](../resources/ediscovery-caseexportoperation.md).
+After the operation is created, you can get the status of the operation by retrieving the `Location` parameter from the response headers.
+The location provides a URL that will return a [caseExportOperation](../resources/ediscovery-caseexportoperation.md).

 ## Permissions